truenas/middleware/docs/userguide/freenas_shell.rst

 =====

 Beginning with version 8.2.0, the FreeNAS® GUI provides a web shell, making it convenient to run command line tools from the web browser as the *root* user.
-The link to Shell is the third entry from the bottom of the menu tree.
+The link to Shell is the fourth entry from the bottom of the menu tree.
 In Figure 16a, the link has been clicked and Shell is open.

 The prompt indicates that the current user is *root*, the hostname is *freenas*, and the current working directory is :file:`~`